-- the network capital cost savings from this business case range from slightly below to significantly greater than the previous value; - the direct customer benefits from this business case range from higher to significantly greater than the previous value; and - the carbon emission savings benefits range from significantly lower to lower than the previous value.
-This is predominantly due to the change in forecast uptake of solar PV from 2038 onwards.
+- the network capital cost savings from this business case range from slightly below to significantly greater than the previous value; - the direct customer benefits from this business case range from greater to significantly greater than the previous value; - the carbon emission savings benefits range from significantly lower to lower than the previous value.
+This is predominantly due to the change in forecast uptake of solar PV from 2038 onwards; and - the generation capital cost savings benefits are significantly lower than the previous value.
+This is due to the earlier assumption about the reduction in peak demand that would achieve by domestic and SME DSR not being conclusively demonstrated in the CLNR trials.